martinvalen/CSP-101/README.md

 Blocks all content from being loaded over http.
 Not necessary if upgrade-insecure-request is on.

+### Require subresource integrity

+`require-sri-for script styles`

+Forces scripts and or styles to be loaded with a hash, blocking them if the content loaded doesn't hash to the same value.
+`<script src="www.example.com/example.min.js" integrity="sha256-[base64]"></script>`

 ### Setting sources

 `[xxx]-src 'self' https: http://some.url.com`